 Her vocabulary had also started to decline.
 She was very quiet and only really spoke when spoken to.
 Even when she was asked questions, it was typically a brief answer.

 The small accident happened.
 This really took me by surprise and I found it so upsetting.
 That night, we were visiting Sunset Strip and had 3 taxis booked to Café Mambo.
 We got there for a particular time to ensure we could all watch the sunset and as 'bride-to-be', I was first in the taxi.
-The sun had started setting when I realised the 3rd taxi hadn't arrived (mums).
+The sun had started setting when I realised the 3rd taxi hadn't arrived (the taxi mum was supposed to be in).
 I called to find out where they were and that's when I found out what happened.
-Just as she was getting into the taxi, my sister in law spotted the small accident through her trousers.
-Obviously she took her back upstairs and tried to sort the problem which led to them being late.
-I really was shocked, I knew things were bad but not this bad.
+Just as she was getting into the taxi, my sister-in-law spotted the accident through her trousers.
+She took her back upstairs and tried to sort out the problem which led to them being late.
+I was really shocked, I knew things were bad but not this bad.
 I was so deeply sad for mum, not just because of what happened but also because she hadn't even realised.
-I walked to the beach and phoned my husband immediately (fiancé at the time!) but all I could do was cry.
+I walked to the beach and phoned my husband immediately (fiancé at the time!), but all I could do was cry.

 So yes, we had a few problems but the good definitely outweighed the bad.
-I feel so lucky that I got to celebrate my hen-do with mum and I am so proud of her.
+I feel so lucky that I got to celebrate my hen do with my mum and I am so proud of her.
 She partied with us like she was 21 and even got in the pool at Ocean Beach Club!
 I built some lifelong memories and I know mum had fun, too.
 Below is a video and some pictures of us partying at Ocean Beach.
-I hope they make you smile like they do me!
+I hope they make you smile as they do me!